 Roche Holding AG

-The two companies began negotiations after Roche raised its offer price on Friday to $93 per share and reiterated it was confident of a successful conclusion to the drawn-out takeover battle.
+Roche increased its offer to buy the 44 percent of Genentech it does not already own by 7.5 percent late on Friday and reiterated it was confident of a successful conclusion to the drawn-out takeover battle.

-Genentech had urged shareholders to take no action on Friday's $93 per share offer and said the special committee of its board would make a formal response promptly and explain the reasons for its position.
+The U.S. group has urged shareholders to take no action on the new offer at this time and said the special committee of its board would make a formal response promptly and explain the reasons for its position.

-Analysts had generally agreed that Roche's previous offer of $86.50 had little chance of success, especially as it represented a decline from the $89 Genentech rejected last summer.
-Genentech's advisers previously said the company was worth $112 a share.
+Analysts had generally agreed Roche's previous offer of $86.50 had little chance of success, especially as it represented a decline from the $89 Genentech rejected last summer.

-Andrew Weiss at Swiss bank Vontobel said he saw $95 to $100 a share as a fair reflection of Genentech's value and said Roche might have to raise its bid again to get the deal done.
+Andrew Weiss at Swiss bank Vontobel still thought $95 to $100 a share was a fair reflection of Genentech's value and Roche might have to up its bid again to get the deal done.

-Roche's improved bid and prolonged tender offer deadline, in our view clearly signal Roche's intent to soon take Genentech private, Weiss said.
+Roche's improved bid and prolonged tender offer deadline, in our view clearly signal Roche intent to soon take Genentech private.